New Student Information

 - Important information regarding your arrival in the U.S.

 - After you arrive in Oceanside, the International Office would like to meet you and welcome you to the college!
 You should visit the International Office as soon as possible to begin class registration.
-The International Office is located in building 3400 in the Oceanside campus.
-See directions to MiraCosta College and the campus maps..
+The International Office is located in room 3443 inside building 3400.
+See directions to MiraCosta College and the campus maps.

 - Please bring the following documents with you when you visit the International Office: